 User-centered design, according to the main usability propagator – NN Group, is an approach to the iterative design process, in which designers focus on the users and their needs in each phase of the design process.
 UCD calls for involving users throughout the design process via a variety of research and design techniques so as to create highly usable and accessible products for them.
 The concept of user-centered design by Donald Norman is to place the end-user at the center of the design process.

 UCD can be categorized as a multidimensional problem-solving process.
 First, it involves designers to analyze and envision the way users are likely to use the designed product.
 Then it enables them to validate user expectations regarding their behavior in real-world usability tests.
 It starts with product requirements, goes through prototyping models, and the implementation of assumptions from the research phase.
 Certainly considering that the user is in the spotlight during the development phase.

-The philosophy of User Centered Design states that it is essential to carefully consider who a user is and how to involve users in the design process.
+The philosophy of user-centered design states that it is essential to carefully consider who a user is and how to involve them in the design process.
 Obviously, a user is a person who will use the final product to achieve a task or a goal.

 User-centered design is driven by research.
-Research during the product development process provides an important insight into the expectations, behaviours, and needs of the target audience.
+Research during the product development process provides an important insight into the expectations, behaviors, and needs of the target audience.
 On the official website of the ISO 9241-210 standard from 2010 we can read that UCD: